nyno-kb/python-101/_episodes/04-built-in.md

 ~~~
 {: .python}
 ~~~
-  File "<ipython-input-6-d1cc229bf815>", line 1
+  Cell In[1], line 1
-    print ("hello world"
+    print("hello world"
                        ^
-SyntaxError: unexpected EOF while parsing
+SyntaxError: incomplete input
 ~~~
 {: .error}

-*   The message indicates a problem on first line of the input ("line 1").
+*   The message indicates a problem in cell number 1 on first line of the input ("line 1").
-    *   In this case the "ipython-input" section of the file name tells us that
-        we are working with input into IPython.
-*   The `-6-` part of the filename indicates that
-    the error occurred in cell 6 of our Notebook.
 *   Next is the problematic line of code,
     indicating the problem with a `^` pointer.